deepjavalibrary/djl/docs/development/development_guideline.md

 The values to set the log level to can be found [here](https://logging.apache.org/log4j/2.x/manual/customloglevels.html).

+## Run examples in IntelliJ
+Before you run any examples in IntelliJ, configure your Application template as follows:
+1. Navigate to IntelliJ menu and select "Run".
+Select "Edit configurations...".
+2. Expand "Template" on the left side list, and select "Application".
+3. Change the "Working directory:" value to: "$MODULE_WORKING_DIR$".
+4. Select "OK" to save the template.

+Navigate to the 'examples' module.
+Open the class that you want to execute (e.g. ai.djl.examples.inference.ObjectDetection).
+Select the triangle at the class declaration line.
+A popup menu appears with 3 items:
+- Run 'ObjectDetection.main()'
+- Debug 'ObjectDetection.main()'
+- Run 'ObjectDetection.main()' with coverage

+Select "Run 'ObjectDetection.main()'".
+IntelliJ executes the ObjectDetection example.

+If you manually create a run configuration or the existing configuration failed to execute due to a missing example resource, you can edit the configuration.
+Change the "Working directory:" value to: $MODULE_WORKING_DIR$ to fix the issue.

 ## Debug

 When debugging a DJL application in IntelliJ, it is often helpful to inspect your NDArray variables.
 Because NDArrays may contain